Eating Okonomiyaki in Japan: 1 Day in Osaka Itinerary

 Heading to “Japan’s kitchen” to try the best of the country’s cuisine?

 In a hurry?
-Here’s a time-stamped itinerary detailing things to do in Osaka with one day to spend in the city:
+Here’s a time-stamped itinerary detailing what to do in Osaka for a day to maximize your time in the city:

 8:00 - 9:10 AM: 🚉 Take the train from Osaka out to Nara (1 hr 10 min)